Javier Hernández: 2011–12: Injury hit season

-Hernández signed a new five-year contract on 24 October to tie him to Manchester United until 2016.
+Hernández signed a five-year contract on 24 October to tie him to Manchester United until 2016.
 The following day it was reported that Hernández made the longlist for that year's FIFA Ballon d'Or.
 Hernández scored his fourth league goal of the season and the winner against Everton at Goodison Park, in a 1–0 victory on 29 October.
 He then scored his fifth league goal of the season and the winner in United's next away game at Swansea City, a 1–0 win.
 Hernández scored again in the following game at home to Newcastle United, when Wayne Rooney's shot was blocked by a defender and ricocheted back off Hernández and into the net.
 He was then carried off the pitch early in United's next league game away at Aston Villa, appearing to go over on his ankle without a challenge from an opponent.
 After the match, manager Sir Alex Ferguson said Hernández had suffered ankle ligament damage and would be out for up to four weeks.
 On 18 December, Hernández made a surprise early return against Queens Park Rangers.
 He came on as a 63rd-minute substitute for Danny Welbeck in United's 2–0 victory at Loftus Road.

-On 31 January 2012, Hernández scored his first goal since November, and his seventh goal of the season in a 2–0 league win at Old Trafford against Stoke City, scoring the first of two penalties.
+On 31 January 2012, Hernández scored his first goal since November and his seventh goal in a 2–0 league win at Old Trafford against Stoke City, scoring the first of two penalties.
 Hernández continued his scoring form on 5 February at Stamford Bridge against Chelsea, scoring the third goal of a three-goal comeback draw, heading in a cross from Ryan Giggs.
 On 16 February, Hernández scored his first goal in the Europa League, in a 2–0 away win against Ajax in the round of 32.
 He scored again in the second leg at Old Trafford on 23 February, but this time in a 2–1 home defeat.
 However, United still won the tie 3–2 on aggregate.
 On 18 March, Hernández scored twice in a 5–0 win over Wolverhampton Wanderers.